leaf-node/open_alert_viewer/README.md

 # Open Alert Viewer

-Open Alert Viewer is a libre, open source app for system administrators and SREs that displays server and network alerts on Android phones and Linux desktops.
-It requires access to a compatible third-party back end service that monitors your network.
+Open Alert Viewer is a libre / open source app that displays server and network alerts to system administrators and site reliability engineers.
+It requires an account on a network monitoring server running Prometheus, Nagios or Icinga.

+Supported: Prometheus v0.16.0+, Nagios Core 4.x and Icinga 2.12.0+, via Basic Authentication

 ## Screenshots